denten-books/plain-text/2-chapter.md

 of other signals ("bits" of information/tests) whose structure is that of a micromolecular code of command and control [@baudrillard_selected_1988, 139-140].

+The diffusion of simulated text will lead us to an archive of source materials somewhat unusual for a work on literary theory.
+It will allow us to perceive computation as a type of a literary activity, comprehensible in the lineage of symbolism and book history.
+In search for the location of the symbol, we will explore a number of symbol-manipulating devices that facilitate the production of text.
+These will be found on the pages of mathematical journals and in patent portfolios.
+Their ubiquity necessitates our attention.
+Three such devices, which have fundamentally changed the nature of the literary encounter, will emerge by the end of the chapter.
+Together, they tell the story of a bargain that defines human--computer interaction: to trade facility for comprehension, to complicate in return for the illusion of simplicity, and to exist within that illusion without understanding how it is made.

 ### Ephemeral text